Top 5 Common Force Measurement Errors

 #5 Not Following Published Standards

-- Our last blog dealt with the top 3 ASTM E74 load cell calibration mistakes and can be found here.
+- Our last blog dealt with the top 3 ASTM E74 load cell calibration mistakes which can be found here.
 There are several examples where calibration labs simply do not follow what is published in the standard.

 - We have observed several laboratories violating the ASTM E74 standard.
 Specifically in not taking a non-zero test point below 10 % and assigning a loading range below the first calibrated test point.
-Per Section 7.2.1 of ASTM E74-13a states “In no case should the smallest force applied be below the lower limit of the instrument as defined by the values: 400 x resolution for Class A loading range & 2000 x resolution for Class AA loading range” Per Section 8.6 of ASTM E74-13a “The loading range shall not include forces outside the range of forces applied during the calibration” This means, Zero cannot be the first test point.
+Per Section 7.2.1 of ASTM E74-13a states “In no case should the smallest force applied to be below the lower limit of the instrument as defined by the values: 400 x resolution for Class A loading range & 2000 x resolution for Class AA loading range” Per Section 8.6 of ASTM E74-13a “The loading range shall not include forces outside the range of forces applied during the calibration” This means, Zero cannot be the first test point.

 - There are other documents like ISO 17025 that are not followed.
 We have seen numerous calibration reports mentioning traceability to NIST without any consideration of measurement uncertainty.
 "Traceable to NIST" is not correct.
 The proper statement should be traceable to SI Units, through NIST.
 This topic will be further expanded upon, in a future blog.

 These are just some examples of the Top 5 Common Force measurement errors.
 Force calibration requires attention to details, such as alignment, adapters, pin sizes, thread engagement, and wiring.
 Morehouse offers a force calibration workshop designed to make the participant a better calibration technician by providing the knowledge to obtain more accurate force measurements, along with tools to create a full measurement uncertainty budget as required by ISO/IEC 17025 and ANSI Z540.3.
 To become or have someone become a better calibration technician, click here.

 Everything we do, we believe in changing how people think about force and torque calibration.
 Morehouse believes in thinking differently about force and torque calibration and equipment.
 We challenge the "just calibrate it" mentality by educating our customers on what matters, and what causes significant errors, and focus on reducing them.